nickarms/100-days-of-code/r1-log.md

 ### R1D31
 The amount of time it takes me to figure out the math on how to offset some of the math on these arrays is not encouraging - really feel like I'm just guessing/trying/testing.
 Suppose this is part of the process but today felt hard.
 But hey, day 31 right? https://twitter.com/sirnixalot/status/959697552609198080

+### R1D32
+Functions are starting to behave strangely.
+Time to call it a night. https://twitter.com/sirnixalot/status/960073040200519680